LilithHafner/Chairmarks.jl/docs/src/tutorial.md

 cause strange effects whenever the runtime of the expression is less than about 30 μs both due to the overhead of starting and stopping the timers and due to the imprecision of timer results on most machines.
-Any form of pre-processing included in the primary function will be included in the reported runtime, so each of the latter options also introduce artifacts.
+Any form of pre-processing included in the primary function will be included in the reported runtime, so each of the latter options also introduces artifacts.

 In general, it is important to use the same methodology when comparing two different functions.
 Chairmarks is optimized to produce reliable results for answering questions of